Disclosure: Our accommodation and travel to La Brasilia were paid for by Al Fresco for the purposes of this review.

 The La Brasilia campsite is a great base to explore the region.

 The campsite is large, with 700 pitches, including chalets, mobile homes and tent pitches.
 However, the site is very spacious so we definitely didn’t feel crowded.
+There’s enough room outside each mobile home for a good sized car, and you don’t feel like your neighbours can overhear your conversations, as with some sites.

 We had a lovely time watching the sun set at the beach here, and on our last morning two of us even managed to get up to catch the sun rising over the ocean.